-Ordinarily, if you have an IRA and an HSA, it's typically a good idea to contribute as much as possible to both to make the most of their tax benefits.
+Typically, if you have an IRA and an HSA, it's a good idea to contribute as much as possible to both to maximize their tax benefits.
 But if you're hit with high medical expenses and have an insufficient balance in your HSA, transferring funds from your IRA may be a solution.